-Located along the typhoon belt and the Ring of Fire in the Pacific, the Philippines is highly exposed to various natural disasters.
-This is further compounded by armed conflict between the government and armed groups in the southernmost island of Mindanao.
-These events more often than not result in significant losses of lives and livelihoods whilst causing many people to lose their homes.
-The European Union provides assistance in the form of food, water and sanitation facilities, health services, and emergency livelihood support.
+Located along the typhoon belt and the Ring of Fire in the Pacific, the Philippines is highly exposed to various natural hazards.
+This is further compounded by conflict between the government and armed groups in the southernmost island of Mindanao.
+The precarious situation in the country often results in significant loss of life, livelihoods and homes.
+The European Union assists in the form of food, water and sanitation facilities, health services, and emergency livelihood support.

-Sporadic outbursts of violence between armed groups and the Philippine government in Mindanao also regularly trigger displacements of communities in the southern part of the country.
-The ongoing Mindanao conflict, classified by European Commission as a ‘forgotten crisis’, has caused the displacement of close to a million people since 2012.
-These large-scale scale forced displacements have inevitably increased humanitarian needs.
+The ongoing Mindanao conflict, classified by the European Union as a ‘forgotten crisis’, has caused the ongoing large-scale displacement of close to a million people since 2012, creating large humanitarian needs.

 In 2021, the EU provided €4 million to the Philippines to support the most vulnerable.
 Of this amount, €2 million contributed to disaster risk reduction and resilience-building initiatives, as well as strengthening existing government social safety net platforms.
 The remainder is spent on humanitarian assistance for people affected by the conflict in Mindanao, as well as for communities affected by recurring natural hazards.
 This assistance includes food and nutritional assistance, healthcare, water, sanitation, as well as access to safe, equitable and quality education.